Lithium aluminium hydride: Use in organic chemistry

 Lithium aluminium hydride (LAH) is widely used in organic chemistry as a reducing agent.
 It is more powerful than the related reagent sodium borohydride owing to the weaker Al-H bond compared to the B-H bond.
 Often as a solution in diethyl ether and followed by an acid workup, it will convert esters, carboxylic acids, acyl chlorides, aldehydes, and ketones into the corresponding alcohols (see: carbonyl reduction).
 Similarly, it converts amide, nitro, nitrile, imine, oxime, and organic azides into the amines (see: amide reduction).
 It reduces quaternary ammonium cations into the corresponding tertiary amines.
 Reactivity can be tuned by replacing hydride groups by alkoxy groups.
 Due to its pyrophoric nature, instability, toxicity, low shelf life and handling problems associated with its reactivity, it has been replaced in the last decade, both at the small-industrial scale and for large-scale reductions by the more convenient related reagent sodium bis (2-methoxyethoxy)aluminium hydride, which exhibits similar reactivity but with higher safety, easier handling and better economics.

 LAH is most commonly used for the reduction of esters and carboxylic acids to primary alcohols; prior to the advent of LAH this was a difficult conversion involving sodium metal in boiling ethanol (the Bouveault-Blanc reduction).
 Aldehydes and ketones can also be reduced to alcohols by LAH, but this is usually done using milder reagents such as Na[BH4]; α, β-unsaturated ketones are reduced to allylic alcohols.
 When epoxides are reduced using LAH, the reagent attacks the less hindered end of the epoxide, usually producing a secondary or tertiary alcohol.
 Epoxycyclohexanes are reduced to give axial alcohols preferentially.

 Partial reduction of acid chlorides to give the corresponding aldehyde product cannot proceed via LAH, since the latter reduces all the way to the primary alcohol.
 Instead, the milder lithium tri-tert-butoxyaluminum hydride, which reacts significantly faster with the acid chloride than with the aldehyde, must be used.
 For example, when isovaleric acid is treated with thionyl chloride to give isovaleroyl chloride, it can then be reduced via lithium tri-tert-butoxyaluminum hydride to give isovaleraldehyde in 65% yield.

 Lithium aluminium hydride also reduces alkyl halides to alkanes.
 Alkyl iodides react the fastest, followed by alkyl bromides and then alkyl chlorides.
 Primary halides are the most reactive followed by secondary halides.
 Tertiary halides react only in certain cases.

 Lithium aluminium hydride does not reduce simple alkenes or arenes.
-Alkynes are reduced only if an alcohol group is nearby.
+Alkynes are reduced only if an alcohol group is nearby, and alkenes are reduced in the presence of catalytic TiCl4.
 It was observed that the LiAlH4 reduces the double bond in the N-allylamides.